Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.FeaturesGuard/Readme.md

 ```

 Example case 1:
 - Enables `Azure Storage` when `Media` is enabled.
-Keeps `Azure Storage` enabled as long as `Media` is enabled, with the exception where if one of `Azure Storage`'s dependencies is disabled, `Azure Media` does not get re-enabled.
+Keeps `Azure Storage` enabled as long as `Media` is enabled.

 Example case 2:
 - Enables `Twitter` when `Media` or `Workflows` is enabled.
-Keeps `Twitter` enabled as long as either `Media` or `Workflows` remains enabled, with the exception where if one of `Twitter`'s dependencies is disabled, `Twitter` does not get re-enabled.
+Keeps `Twitter` enabled as long as either `Media` or `Workflows` remains enabled.

 ### Preventing enabling features

 - Preventing enabling certain features on user tenants is possible via recipes in a `FeatureProfiles` step.
+For more on the Feature Profiles feature, see the [official documentation](https://docs.orchardcore.net/en/latest/docs/reference/modules/Tenants/#feature-profiles).
 Example configuration:

 ```json
 {